jessfraz/hashtag-pull/README.md

+### WARNING
+This is not working with the latest implementations of the APIs, but if you want to use this as a base, go right ahead.

 ### Twitter, Vine, and Instagram Hashtag Feed
 Get all Twitter and Vine posts with a certain hashtag, print the feed, and save to a database for future use.
 See working [example](http://lab.jessfraz.com/hashtag-pull/).